EMI-Group/evox/benchmarks/etl_vs_torch/CONTEXT.md

   `workflow.py:229-244`).
 The committed xla SO cells (5.73/17.0 ms/step)
   are host-staging-bound artifacts of the old `("xla", None)` mapping — stale, see the caveat note in `BENCHMARK_RESULTS.md`.
-- **Committed `so_etl-iree-cuda.json` big-scale values are NOT reproducible on healthy GPUs** (medians 35.70 / 3482 ms/step @1000x50 / @10000x100 vs
+- **Both iree SO JSONs are fully refreshed under iree 3.11.0 on healthy hardware** (36/36 records each: `so_etl-iree-cuda.json` commit 2770e1fc on GPU 0, `so_etl-iree-llvm-cpu.json` commit ba895503 under the fixed etl).
-  0.6-3.1 ms/step measured on healthy A6000s for the same code) — environment
+  The old broken-GPU-era big-scale values (35.70 / 3482 ms/step @1000x50 /
-  artifact, not algorithm performance; see the perf-path known issues below. iree big-scale re-runs remain blocked by the 3.9.0 segfault below.
+  @10000x100) are gone — git history preserves them.
+The refreshed CMAES cells are the slow-path exception (per-step eigh lowering, see the CMAES slow-path bullet above), explicitly noted in the JSONs.
 - Details, tables and key numbers: see `BENCHMARK_RESULTS.md`.

 ## GPU performance path — issues and fixes (measurement-verified, current state)